SumoLogic/sumologic-documentation/docs/integrations/google/kubernetes-engine.md

-## Collect logs and metrics for the GKE - Control Plane App
+## Collecting logs and metrics for the GKE - Control Plane App

 This page has instructions for configuring log and metric collection for the Sumo App for GKE - Control Plane.